-Most airlines charge baggage fees for checked baggage and charge an additional amount for oversized or overweight bags (on Southwest Airlines your bags fly for free) .
+Most airlines charge baggage fees for checked baggage and charge an additional amount for oversized or overweight bags.
+Some airlines charge for carry-on bags as well.
+On Southwest Airlines, your bags fly for free.
 For information on baggage fees, check with your airline or online at IFlyBags, or SeatGuru.

 - Checked baggage fees are per flight (double for round trip)